-Water, Plumbing and Bathroom Fittings Repair Category 2 Notes The flushing mechanism to the WC cistern appears defective.
+Water, Plumbing and Bathroom Fittings Repair Category 2 Notes Deterioration is evident to the bathroom fittings.
 Seals around bath and shower areas are frequently troublesome.
 Failure to seals can result in dampness and decay within hidden areas of the property.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Heating and Hot Water Repair Category 2 Notes The heating system is of an older type.
+Heating and Hot Water

+Repair Category 1

+Notes The radiators and pipework are of an older style.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
 It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
-Heating systems should be tested and serviced by an appropriately registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

-Repair Category
+Repair Category 1

 Notes No significant defects evident.